scrodgit/MotA/README.md

 I will update MotA for as long as I play.
 The code will always be open-source, so anyone with the aptitude could simply succeed me and make it their own.

 ## ==WIP==
 NOTE: No compiled binaries will be posted on Git.
 Links to download will be provided at release.
+Feel free to download and compile yourself, or contact me in-game if you are interested in testing a preview build.